 Step 3: Create a new project

-Once you’ve created your team, you can create projects, assign due dates to team members, and set up your preferred workflow.
+Once you’ve created your team, you can create projects, schedule Asana tasks, assign them to team members, and set up your preferred workflow.
 The process is similar to creating an Asana Team.

 Simply navigate to the orange plus (+) sign in the upper right-hand corner, click “Project” and select “Blank Project.”
 Once there, a window will pop up where you can name your new project, select the Asana Team you want to share this project with, what you want your default view to be (we recommend list view), and the privacy settings of your project (make sure to make it public to the Asana Team you’ve shared it with).